elastic/azure-marketplace/README.md

     An internal load balancer will also deployed.
 Application Gateway and Kibana communicate with the cluster through the internal load balancer.</li>
     </ul>
     <p><strong>If you are setting up Elasticsearch or Kibana on a publicly available IP address, it is highly recommended to secure access to the cluster with a product like
-    <a href="https://www.elastic.co/products/x-pack/security">Elastic's Security</a>, in addition to configuring transport layer security.</strong></p>
+    <a href="https://www.elastic.co/products/x-pack/security">X-Pack Security</a>, in addition to configuring SSL/TLS.</strong></p>
     </td><td><code>internal</code></td></tr>

   <tr><td>azureCloudPlugin</td><td>string</td>